DoSomething/communal-docs/Homestead/readme.md

 You should be ready to go!

-SSH into your Virtualbox (`cd homestead`, `vagrant ssh`)
+SSH into your Virtualbox (`cd Code/homestead`, then `vagrant ssh`)

-Next, follow the per-project installation instructions in each README file to install Composer dependencies, run database migrations, and build any front-end assets.
+Next, navigate to the project directory within your Virtualbox (e.g. `cd Code/phoenix`) and follow the per-project installation instructions in each README file to install Composer dependencies, run database migrations, and build any front-end assets.
 Each of your sites should now be accessible in a web browser, like [http://phoenix.test](http://phoenix.test)!
 Have fun! :sparkles:

 ## Daily Usage